QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 ### Trust the server from Argo CD

-Secondly we need to tell ArgoCD about the git server, using the ssh known hosts built in functionality.
+Secondly we need to tell Argo CD about the git server, using the ssh known hosts built in functionality.

-In the ArgoCD web page that we port-forward to, click "settings" and then "Add ssh known hosts" and then follow the instructions.
+In the Argo CD web page that we port-forward to, click "settings" and then "Add ssh known hosts" and then follow the instructions.

 ![](../assets/2023-04-06-19-02-44.png)